 I am not sure where I want to live.
 I am considering moving off-campus.
 Should I sign a University Housing Contract as a backup?
-Is that allowed?

-Please wait until you have made your decision about where to live before you sign a housing contract.
+Wait until you have made your decision about where to live before you sign a housing contract.
 Our contract is a legally binding document, which means that we cannot release you to live off-campus.
 Please take time to consider your options before you make a commitment to live in University Housing.

 If you sign both a contract and a lease, you will most likely be financially responsible for both legally-binding documents.
 Please do not put yourself in this type of financial situation.
 Do not expect University Housing to release you from financial responsibility.
 Obligating yourself to a contract is a very serious matter that should be done with great thought and planning.